Smart Irrigation Systems 2026: Save Water and Money

 Do I need every type of sensor for my system?

 Not necessarily.
 A rain sensor is a fundamental and often required starting point.
 Freeze sensors are highly recommended in climates with freezing temperatures.
-Wind and soil moisture sensors offer additional layers of precision that are beneficial depending on your specific location and landscape needs.
+Advanced tools like flow, pressure, and soil moisture sensors offer additional layers of precision for maximum efficiency and system protection.
 An expert can help determine the best setup for you.

 Comments